polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/hrmp-channels/para-to-para.md

 Before proceeding, ensure you meet the following requirements:

-- Blockchain network with a relay chain and at least two connected parachains
+- Network with a relay chain and at least two connected parachains
 - Wallet with sufficient funds to execute transactions on the participant chains

 ## Procedure for Initiating HRMP Channel Setup